MikhaelMIEM/Visca-Onvif-converter-server/README.md

 By clicking on `Create Input at this Position`  *Vmix* creates presets at current position.

-By clicking at particular Input *Onvif* cam go to this position
+By clicking at a particular Input *Onvif* cam go to this position
 ![](images/inputs.PNG)